-Ontario is one of the provinces in Eastern Canada

 -Forts were build by the French.

--Loyalists fled the U.S. in 1781 and settled on the north shore of Lake Ontario.
+-Loyalists fled the U.S. in 1781 and settled on the north shore

 -The land was divided into Upper Canada (Ont.) and Lower Canada (Que.).